Sivnerof/Try-Hack-Me/Write-Ups/Lian-Yu/README.md

 ![Island Directory Text Highlighted](./Assets/island-directory-hidden-text.png "Text on island directory highlighted to reveal hidden username")

-Alternatively we can view the HTML source code where we can see an ```<h2>``` element styled with white font, a method for trying to camouflage into the white background of the page.
+Alternatively we can view the HTML source code where we can see an ```<h2>``` element styled with a white font, a method for trying to camouflage into the white background of the page.

 ```html
 <!DOCTYPE html>